Python-IDLE/Python-IDLE/README.md

 - 👋 Hi, I’m @Python-IDLE
 - I like Python
-- It's Very good and Easy
+- It's Very good and Very Easy

 <!---
 Python-IDLE/Python-IDLE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.